shantanumaskeri/VR-In-The-Wild/README.md

 # VR-In-The-Wild
-Immersive walkthrough/exploration of the wild life in VR
+Immersive walkthrough/exploration of the wildlife in VR